- Doing Business

 Warrenville, IL 60555

 - Costs: With the filing of a completed application(s), a $480 administrative fee and a $600 deposit (totaling $1,080) must be submitted.
-The deposit money is used by the city for payment of the costs of the publication of a legal notice in the newspaper, the services of a court reporter at the hearing, and the transcript of the hearing proceedings.
+The deposit money is used by the City for payment of the costs of the publication of a legal notice in the newspaper, the services of a court reporter at the hearing, and the transcript of the hearing proceedings.
 Any balance remaining after these costs have been covered will be returned to the applicant.
-In the event the legal notice publication and public hearing transcript costs exceed the initial deposit, the city will require additional monies to be submitted.
+In the event the legal notice publication and public hearing transcript costs exceed the initial deposit, the City will require additional monies to be submitted.

-- Applications and accompanying submittals are reviewed by the city: If the application(s) are complete, a public hearing date before the Plan Commission and/or Zoning Board of Appeals (ZBA) will be scheduled for a date determined by the volume of cases waiting to be heard, and to ensure adequate public notification of the public hearing according to state statute.
+- Applications and accompanying submittals are reviewed by the City: If the application(s) are complete, a public hearing date before the Plan Commission and/or Zoning Board of Appeals (PC/ZBA) will be scheduled for a date determined by the volume of cases waiting to be heard, and to ensure adequate public notification of the public hearing according to state statute.
 View the public hearing schedule (PDF) for submission deadline.

-- Hearing notice drafted: The city drafts a public hearing notice, listing the date, time, location, and purpose of the hearing.
-The city submits the notice to a local newspaper for publication in compliance with statutory requirements.
+- Hearing notice drafted: The City drafts a public hearing notice, listing the date, time, location, and purpose of the hearing.
+The City submits the notice to a local newspaper for publication in compliance with statutory requirements.

 - Public hearing: A formal public hearing is held before the Plan Commission and/or ZBA.
-This board is comprised of citizens who serve as appointed volunteers, and is a recommending body.
+This Board is comprised of citizens who serve as appointed volunteers, and is a recommending body.
 The applicant and/or a representative will be required to attend the meeting to present the proposed project and answer any related questions.

-- Recommendation to City Council: The Plan Commission and/or ZBA send their recommendations to either approve or deny the request to City Council.
+- Recommendation to City Council: The Plan Commission and/or ZBA forward their recommendations to either approve or deny the request to City Council.
 The City Council has final authority to grant or deny the request.

 - City Council action: Should the City Council approve the request, it directs staff to draft an ordinance.
 The ordinance returns to the City Council for two "readings" as part of the final approval process.
-(The council will consider written requests to waive the second reading of the ordinance.)
+(The Council will consider written requests to waive the second reading of the ordinance.)